Asymptotic Stability for some Stratified Stationary Solutions of the Inviscid Incompressible Porous Medium Equation: Asymptotic Stability on The Torus

 On the other hand, if one allows for an arbitrarily weak derivative loss, we can get integrable decay on $u_2.$

-This derivative loss would seem to require that we close our estimates in a "super-smooth" space such as a Sobolev-Gevrey space.
+This derivative loss would seem to require that we close our estimates in a "super-smooth" space such as a Sobolev-Gevrey space (again, this is because $\rho$ will not decay).
 We, however, desire to prove a global stability result in Sobolev spaces.